 "It used to be a capital offense to steal a man's horse in this country, because more often than not a man's survival was dependent upon having a horse.
 The City of Palo Alto will be stealing my horse through the use of an unconstitutional law," Ciampi said by email on Monday when asked about the pending ordinance.

 "The lunacy of it is should I be renting a room out of (a) house, as I've done, my vehicle with most of its stuff would be on the street as it is right now.
 No difference, with the exception of handing over $800 to some property owner."

-The College Terrace Residents Association board of directors sees the ordinance as a much-needed form of relief.
-It voted last week to send the City Council a letter of support, providing the final ordinance is consistent with the current draft.
+The College Terrace Residents Association Board of Directors voted 6-0 on July 6, 2011, to send the City Council a letter of support, providing the final ordinance is consistent with the current draft.

 Board President Brent Barker agreed.